Table Of Content

 - Are you a big spender?
 What about your self-control?

 People that aren’t caught up in the middle of debt and who pay their balances every month can have as many credit cards as they want and won’t have to worry about having multiple cards.

+People who aren’t used to credit cards, however, or who got a bankruptcy or who have spent too much on their cards, secured cards might be best.
 What you need to know most is that you’re going to put yourself on a system to hold yourself accountable, no matter what you’re doing.

 Should You Carry a Credit Card For Emergencies?